GerHobbelt/cef-wiki/ChromiumUpdate.md

 content/browser/renderer_interface_binders.cc:189:        static_cast<StoragePartitionImpl*>(host->GetStoragePartition())
 ```

-Use a text editor to manually fix the specified files (usually by removing the static_cast, but see [storage_partition_1973.patch](https://bitbucket.org/chromiumembedded/cef/src/master/patch/patches/storage_partition_1973.patch) for other related fixes).
+Use a text editor to manually fix the specified files.
 If new files must be added to the patch file use this command:

 ```
 cd /path/to/chromium/src/cef